 - "What legal rights does this idea provide to me?"

-Intellectual property is chiefly classified into four types:
+Intellectual property falls under four types:

 Each of these categories, or practice areas, has its own purpose and is regulated by distinct rules, statutes, and common law.

 Knowing what form of intellectual property you've created is crucial in utilizing your new, helpful, and potentially lucrative idea.
 For instance, an intellectual property lawyer can help you identify how to classify your idea best and navigate the next steps with registration and protection.

 Trademarks and copyright-protected works are important assets and often possess significant value.
 So, our intellectual property lawyers help clients:

 - Select, register, and maintain their U.S. trademarks and copyrights

 - Avoid losing trademark or copyright protection through underuse in interstate commerce or by becoming generic (such as escalator and kerosene)

 - Apply international treaties or other global trademark programs that may benefit trademarks

 - Assert or defend their interests in trademark and copyright disputes